-By completing this course you will be able to:
+At the completion of this course participants should be able to:

-- Use safe & effective manual skills using nasopharyngoscopy to assess the oropharynx, hypopharynx, & larynx before, during, & after each swallowing event.
+- Use safe and; effective manual skills using nasopharyngoscopy to assess the oropharynx, hypopharynx and larynx before, during and after each swallowing event

-- Describe & use specific FEES® protocols & procedures to assess dynamic swallowing events.
+- Describe and use specific FEES® protocols and procedures to assess dynamic swallowing events

-- Describe anatomy & physiology of normal & abnormal swallow events, as viewed endoscopically.
+- Describe anatomy and; physiology of normal and abnormal swallow events, as viewed endoscopically

-- Identify & use standard infection control procedures, & identify risks & contraindications for nasoendoscopy.
+- Identify and use standard infection control procedures, and identify risks and contraindications for nasoendoscopy

-- Score, analyze & interpret FEES® results to recommend appropriate diets and interventions.
+- Score, analyze and interpret FEES® results to recommend appropriate diets and interventions

-- Systematically observe & score individual & unique behaviors associated with normal or abnormal oropharyngeal swallowing events as captured using an endoscopic swallow procedure.
+- Systematically observe and score individual and unique behaviors associated with normal or abnormal oropharyngeal swallowing events as captured using an endoscopic swallow procedure

-- Relate observed abnormal swallowing behaviors & their biomechanical/sensory causes to underlying primary medical conditions.
+- Relate observed abnormal swallowing behaviors and their biomechanical/sensory causes to underlying primary medical conditions

-- Write a concise & clear report incorporating endoscopic observations of normal & abnormal swallowing events, their significance & underlying causes relative to the primary medical diagnoses, & possible intervention approaches.
+- Write a concise and clear report incorporating endoscopic observations of normal and abnormal swallowing events, their significance and underlying causes relative to the primary medical diagnoses, and possible intervention approaches

 Doctor of Philosophy - Vanderbilt University

 Bachelor & Master in Speech-Language Pathology - University of Southern Mississippi

 John is Education Director and Co-Owner of SASS.
 He is a retired Clinical Speech-Language Pathologist from the Veterans Administration Tennessee Valley Health Care System, and a retired Associate Professor of Speech-Language Pathology from Tennessee State University.